 Ask any salesperson and they’ll tell you that no two deals are the same.
 Every prospect brings their own challenges and requirements to the table.
 How can a sales enablement strategy help?

 Sales reps could be faced with a conversation about a highly customised deal.
 Perhaps the salesperson would benefit by bringing in expertise from elsewhere in the business to best answer a prospect’s questions and provide the reassurance they need to move forward with the sale.

-This is where having a deal strategy in place really pays off, equipping your sales reps with the framework and support they need to consistently win those unconventional, often higher-value deals.
+This is where having a deal strategy in place really pays off, equipping your sales reps with the framework and support they need to improve sales performance and consistently win those unconventional, often higher-value deals.

 A sales enablement strategy — specifically in this case, a deal strategy — can be extremely varied but is best thought of as building a strategy to win the deal.

 "During deal strategy sessions, I’m often asked to review what resources a sales representative is leveraging and make recommendations," said Ben Cotton, HubSpot’s principle marketing manager for Sales Enablement, when we approached him to share his insights.
 Over the past two-and-a-half years, he has worked on over 400 deals using deal strategy and other elements of deal support, landing more than three million additional ARR that might not otherwise have closed.